-A professional accountant, irrespective of functional classification (for example, audit, tax or consulting) in a firm that provides professional services.
+Professional A professional accountant, irrespective of functional classification (for example, audit, tax or consulting) in a firm that provides professional services.
 This term is also used to refer to a firm of professional accountants in public practice.

-Professional services

-Services requiring accountancy or related skills performed by a professional accountant including accounting, auditing, taxation, management consulting and financial management services.
+Professional An activity requiring accountancy or related skills undertaken by a professional accountant, including accounting, auditing, taxation, management consulting, and financial management.